CJBrunton/Airbnb-Scraping/README.md

 -   As an output in a full project you could send the scraped data to an api endpoint to insert to a database.

--   Add validation to the data returned.
+-   Add validation for the data built and returned.

 -   Add linting and editor config to the file for others (I would use the company's best practice), prettier has been used locally.